Summary of our investigation

 - We will continue to use our regulatory tools to highlight and address specific competition compliance issues as appropriate.

-- We expect all water companies to take ownership of this issue in relation to both existing and new areas of competition in the sector.
+- We expect all water companies to take ownership of managing their compliance with competition law in both existing and new areas of competition in the sector.

 Section 31A of the Competition Act 1998

 Date investigation closed